1. How did you get the idea/concept for The Iron Fey?

-Follow me on Twitter (@jkagawa) or check out my blog and news page, as I will always post or tweet my upcoming events.
-Please check my blog or Twitter feed to keep up with the latest developments.
+Follow me on Twitter (@jkagawa) or check out my website, as I will always post or tweet my upcoming events.
+Please check my website or Twitter feed to keep up with the latest developments.

 11. How can I contact you?